Gymnastics Mats for Home

 Back Handsprings

 Unless the gymnast is pretty small, you will want a large sized mat for back handsprings.
 The wedge mat is often used for back handspring practice, but there are risks involved.
 Going downhill, there is more pressure put on the arms and wrists in this skill so be mindful of only attempting it when you (or your child) are ready.
+I prefer learning back handsprings on different types of flat mats for safety.

 Vertical for Handstand Presses

-I don’t like using the mat against the wall for normal handstands because it gets the body to go over-vertical in a handstand (which would make you fall over if done without the cheese).
-However, for press handstands you do want your body extending beyond your wrists (while pressing up) so it is very helpful for that.
 To use it for straddle presses put it against the wall and sit (or stand, based on your current skill level – it is easier to begin while standing if you’re still learning a straddle press handstand) facing it.
 Place hands down on the floor by the mat.
 While lifting feet up to a handstand, push your shoulders and upper back into the cheese and use it in case you fall back.

 Folded into a Block